 I was a Seinfeld fan and there was an episode about Step 9.
 And how George was looking for an apology from someone who was in AA.
 So my concept of 12 step programs was from a sarcastic place and that all anyone talked about who was in a program was the program.

-Now look at me 16 months of working a 12 step program.
+Now look at me getting closer and closer to 2 years of working a 12 step program.
 And yeah I do talk about the program a lot.

 The thing is, my life has changed and I am continuing to grow closer to my Higher Power, HP or who I believe is Jesus Christ.
 I am continuing to understand and let go.
 I am continuing to be that much closer to my authentic self and who God wants me to be.

 So in no particular order, 12 things I have learned from my 12 step program.